mdonkers/dotfiles/debian_install.md

 ### Download Debian distro and create bootable USB ###
 Download the Debian net-installer ISO.
 Make sure to get the *non-free including firmware* ISO from the link above, because we need the non-free drivers for the WiFi.
-Pick either stable or weekly testing release.
+Pick stable (Stretch) because testing often gives issues during install.
+We'll upgrade later.
 The following steps assume a *nix environment.

 Insert the USB drive and check which device is added.
 Either via `dmesg` or checking `/dev/...`.